A Workforce in Transition Prepares to Meet a Host of Challenges

 AI and other emerging technologies have the potential to change the game on things like headcount, which can cause uncertainty and fear.
 It’s important for companies to partner with advisors to educate themselves from a talent, health and skills perspective.
 This will help create a roadmap for companies to explore what new technologies can do.

 Workforce challenges are unique, in part because everyone — from the C-suite to the entry level line worker — is a part of the workforce.
-What companies did for their employees during and coming out of the pandemic was remarkable.
+What companies have done for their employees since the pandemic is remarkable.
 But now, companies face an inflection point.
-Leaders are trying to find ways to get back in the driver’s seat, without alienating the wellbeing and needs of their workers.
+Leaders are trying to find ways to focus on performance, without alienating the wellbeing and needs of their workers.
 Achieving this takes considerable planning and well-thought-out communication.

 Workforce challenges aren’t going to go away.
 They will, like the workforce itself, change over time.
 But leaders who embrace those challenges and tackle them with compassion, resolve and confidence in their practices will be better informed and better advised.
 And they will be ready to meet the next set of challenges by making better decisions.